 What factors affect whether sodium is a cation?

-Sodium (Na) is an alkali metal with strong metallic properties.
-In the fields of chemistry and physics, the behavior of sodium is influenced by a variety of factors that determine whether it is able to become a cation (Na +).
-This article will analyze these influencing factors from multiple perspectives to help us better understand the nature of sodium.
+Sodium (Na) is an alkali metal with strong metallic characteristics.
+In the fields of chemistry and physics, the behavior of sodium is influenced by a variety of factors that determine whether it's able to have become a cation (Na +).
+From what I've seen, This article will examine these influencing factors from multiple perspectives to help us better understand the environment of sodium.
+And

 1. Sodium ionization state